Saturday, May 18, 2024

 As he was talking, everyone was attentive.
 Yes, we also got worried about job security and what the future will hold.
 His perspectives were fascinating on one hand and somewhat intuitive as well.
 His statements were the subject of discussion during his stay at the hospital.

 He was suffering from an autoimmune disease, a disease in which the body's immune system attacks one's healthy cells.
 He was consumed by his own self as his body was fighting against itself.
-He was brilliant and reasonable but diseases don't reason.
+He was brilliant but reasonable knowing that diseases don't reason.
 He knew that very well.
-He once said Artificial Intelligence (AI) is a misnomer as it is really a Substitute Intelligence (SI) created by the Human Intelligence (HI).
+He once said Artificial Intelligence (AI) is a misnomer as it is really a Substitute Intelligence (SI) created by Human Intelligence (HI).

 To some, there are domains of knowledge, critical thinking, creativity, compassion, connectivity, and self-reflection.
 These are some of the intelligence attributes of the superior being, the ashraf-ul-maKHluqaat.

 To others, Artificial intelligence will take over Human Intelligence at a finite point in our lives.
-That day it will be called Substitute intelligence, and it will make us doubt ourselves.
-The day after that will be the birth of auto intelligence; the autoimmune disease of human intelligence He hoped that humans may survive that challenge through their collective wisdom.
+That day it will be called Substitute intelligence, and it will make us doubt ourselves by taking away the power of creativity; the day after that will be the birth of auto intelligence; the autoimmune disease of human intelligence He hoped that humans may survive that challenge through their collective wisdom of perseverance through finding humility in each other.

 Wednesday, June 9, 2021